 - Students are expected to present a professional appearance at all times.
 The appropriate (University and facility specific) student identification badges must be worn in clear view at eye level/shoulder level.
-ID badges are not to be worn around the neck on a lanyard. - The uniform consists of University of Tennessee Health Science Center College of Nursing (UTHSC CON) approved hunter green as provided by the Chancellor.
+ID badges are not to be worn around the neck on a lanyard. - The uniform consists of University of Tennessee Health Science Center College of Nursing (UTHSC CON) approved scrubs.
+The CON patch must be centered below the shoulder seam of the left sleeve.
 Uniforms must be clean, unwrinkled, stain-free, properly fitting, and in good condition.
 If an undershirt of any kind is worn underneath UTHSC CON-approved scrubs, the color must be white.
 Thermal undershirts are not to be worn.
-Clean, leather, fully-enclosed nursing shoes that are all white must be worn with the uniform along with white socks or hose.
-Leather tennis shoes that are all white may be worn. - Hats or head coverings of any kind, unless they are required as part of religious beliefs, practices, or observances, are not to be worn.
+Clean, fully-enclosed tennis shoes or nursing shoes that are all white must be worn with the uniform along with socks or hose that are solid in color. - Hats or head coverings of any kind, unless they are required as part of religious beliefs, practices, or observances, are not to be worn.
 Headbands are permitted but must be solid in color and must not exceed 3 inches in width. - If a white lab coat (designated by the College of Nursing) is worn over the uniform, it must have a CON patch below the upper left shoulder seam. - Individual courses may post specific dress code requirements to meet specific clinical institution policies.